 A recent article in Nautilus magazine provides a good summary of our limited understanding of dreams and the difficulties in studying them: What If You Could Describe Your Dreams While Dreaming?
 The author, Jim Davies, reports that the biggest difficulty in studying dreams is that the experience of the subject is generally inaccessible to the researcher.
 The brain can be examined with different methods, but the subjective experience can only be determined by interviewing the subject when they wake up.
 Those accounts are notoriously foggy.
 The author reports on recent efforts to communicate with subjects as they dream.
 This has yielded interesting but limited results.
 However, one category of experiences has proven to be more accessible than others: lucid dreaming.

 Lucid dreams are characterized by the subject being aware of the fact that they are dreaming.
 They are often quite vibrant and memorable.
 An estimated 80 percent of subjects report that they have, at some point, experienced a lucid dream.
-Lucid dreamers seem to have a greater ability to communicate with, or respond to messages from, researchers, compared to subjects that do not regularly experience lucid dreams.
+Lucid dreamers seem to have a greater ability to communicate with or respond to messages from, researchers, compared to subjects that do not regularly experience lucid dreams.

-Whether this finding provides a fruitful avenue for researchers to better understand dreaming in general is not certain.
+Whether this finding provides a fruitful avenue for researchers to better understand dreaming, in general, is not certain.
 Lucid dreams may be a very specific and limited, albeit interesting, phenomenon.
 But lucid dreaming also has a long history — it seems to offer a useful tool for personal introspection.
 What can we learn from thinking about our own lucid dreams, if we have them?

 The experience of lucid dreaming, by many accounts, has significant potential benefits beyond making it easy for brain researchers.
 Many cultures have placed a very high value on lucid dreams.
 Some encourage efforts to induce the experience with drugs, sleep deprivation and physical hardship — “dreamers” are sometimes granted special social status.
 Lucid dreams have also been featured in art and literature.
 Creative inspirations, including scientific breakthroughs, have been attributed to lucid dreams.
 Jim Davies reports that research suggests that human subjects can think more creatively in lucid dreams than when they are awake.
 This may be because dreaming itself is a state in which unexpected, unusual or even absurd events are accepted.
 The dreaming mind is open to ideas that the awake mind would never entertain.
-Lucid dreaming is also regarded as potentially valuable from the perspective of mental health and psychological counseling.
+Lucid dreaming is also regarded as potentially valuable from the perspective of mental health and psychological counselling.

-My own experience with lucid dreaming is limited, but suggests that the experience can have positive psychological benefits.
+My own experience with lucid dreaming is limited but suggests that the experience can have positive psychological benefits.
 In my teens, I had a recurring nightmare of falling from a cliff — I always woke up in a panic before landing.
 These dreams were disturbing and may have been triggered by, or may have promoted, occasional suicidal fantasies, thankfully not serious ones.
 As I struggled with these dreams, I began to think, or perhaps someone suggested, that I could try to imagine flying.
 I remember, finally, getting to the point where I could always change the falling sensation into an exhilarating swooping and soaring experience.
 The falling dreams soon stopped.
 I can no longer fly.

 In later decades, I experienced a set of recurring dreams where I would be at a party or business meeting with no clothes on.
 These were likely related to feelings of social stress and vulnerability.
 I was never able to control these dreams by imagining a different conclusion, perhaps because I never actually woke up.
 Thankfully, the dreams resolved on their own as my career matured and my life situation improved.